University of Texas at Dallas: Varsity

-Competitive club sports

-In addition to varsity sports, the university's Club Sports program offers recreational and competitive opportunities across approximately 30 teams.
-UT Dallas' Recreation Center hosts many recognized student organizations that have been formed, organized, managed, and maintained by students leaders.
-While they are not part of the Varsity program, many do compete and officially represent the university.

-UTD club sports include: Archery, Badminton, Climbing, Cycling, Fencing, Gymnastics, Japanese Karate, Jujutsu, Kung Fu, Lacrosse, Mixed Martial Arts, Weightlifting, Powerlifting, Rugby, Running, Soccer, Swimming, Table Tennis, Taekwondo, Tennis, Ultimate Frisbee, and Wrestling.

-Club Sport Achievements

-The UTD Rugby Club Sports team won the Texas Rugby Union Collegiate Division III state championship in February 2012.

-The UTD Fencing Club Sports team was the Southwest Intercollegiate Fencing Association (SWIFA) championship team in 2018 and 2019 and was also in first place in 2020 before the CoVid pandemic ended its campaign.
+Gene Fitch, the university's vice president of student affairs, stated that UTD plans to open "the premier collegiate gaming center in the country" by the spring of 2025.

 Intramural sports

 UT Dallas has several intramural sports teams.
 These teams compete only within UTD, as all teams are organized groups of current students.
-While available sports and teams can vary each year, teams offered in Spring 2019 include: Badminton, Basketball, Battleship, Cricket, Esports, Flag Football, Sand Volleyball, Soccer, Table Tennis, Tennis, Ultimate Frisbee, Wiffleball, and Xtreme Dodgeball.
+While available sports and teams can vary each year, teams offered in spring 2019 included badminton, basketball, Battleship, cricket, esports, flag football, sand volleyball, swim, soccer, table tennis, tennis, ultimate frisbee, wiffleball, rock climbing and Xtreme dodgeball.

 Notable people

 Notable UT Dallas faculty, staff, and alumni include an Antarctic explorer, an astronaut, members of the National Academies, four Nobel laureates, a writer and folklorist, a member of India's Parliament, and the founder of the world's first molecular nanotechnology company.